 Advice guru Marnie Winston-Macauley — therapist, author, speaker — has been a radio, TV, and syndicated advice columnist and counselor for over 20 years.
 Witty, wise and totally irreverent with a self-professed loathing for psychobabble, she’s written over 20 books and calendars, along with hundreds of relationship columns and features for prominent publications.
 She has her MS degree from the Columbia University School of Social Work.
 In media, her work has garnered her Emmy and Writer’s Guild Best Writing nominations.
 She is widowed and now living single.
 For personal advice, you can find Marnie Macauley on Liveperson.com

 Marva Marrow, a contributing writer for Singular magazine, is a compulsive multi-tasker who never sleeps (but does love to eat and cook!).
-Her passion for food led her to start her gourmet food business, 7th Heaven Gourmet where she develops original, all-natural recipes and creates low sugar preserves, sauces, spreads, Italian biscotti, chocolate truffles, sea salt blends and more.
-She is a participant at local Farmers Markets.
+Her passion for food led her to start 7th Heaven Gourmet where she developed original, low sugar preserves, Italian biscotti and more, selling them at many local Farmers Markets.
 But passion led becoming the chef-owner of a busy, top-rated restaurant, 7th Heaven Café, in Upland, CA. where she oversees a custom-built Italian wood-fired pizza oven, seven employees, a “loaded” gourmet commercial kitchen and a generous portfolio of original recipes.

 Michael Poppa, a self-proclaimed “culinary school drop-out,” trained at the elbows of acclaimed restaurant chefs in his native Kansas City.
 Throughout his hospitality career Michael has been a contributing writer on food-related topics, including the Menu for One column for Singular magazine.
 He has managed various food and beverage establishments, and served as executive chef/culinary director for The American Pavilion at the Cannes International Film Festival.